Jonathan2251/lbt/source/pocl.rst

 ------------

-In llvm, Mips and Cpu0 can compile .ll file from clang's output for input OpenCL while RISCV fail as follows,
+In llvm, Mips and Cpu0 can compile .ll file from clang's output for input OpenCL while RISCV fail on both 14.x and 15.x as follows,

 .. code-block:: console